IBMTechSales/klp-workshop-labs/1160-OperationalModernization/README.md

     ![fit to window](./extras/images/paste.png)

     c.
-Paste the tect into the VM, such as to a terminal window, browser window, etc.
+Paste the text into the VM, such as to a terminal window, browser window, etc.

     d.
-Click on the **clipboard** icon agian to close the clipboard
+Click on the **clipboard** icon again to close the clipboard

     > **NOTE:** Sometimes pasting into a Terminal window in the VM does not work consistently.
 In this case you might try again, or paste the text into a **Text Editor** in the VM, and then paste it into the Terminal window in the VM.

-3. An alternative to using the noVNC Copy / Paste option, you may considr openeing the lab guide in a web browser inside of the VM.
-Using this method, you can easily copy / paste text from the lab guide wihout having to use the noVNC clipboard.
+3. An alternative to using the noVNC Copy / Paste option, you may consider opening the lab guide in a web browser inside of the VM.
+Using this method, you can easily copy / paste text from the lab guide without having to use the noVNC clipboard.

     <br>